feagi/feagi/src/ros/setup.md

+# ROS <--> FEAGI using Sonar sensor on the local interface
+## Local build
+To set up with everything at once to run sonar_sensor:
+1) Plug the UNO arduino board in.
+2) Type it in your terminal, `./test.sh` in the `feagi-core/src/ros/`

 # ROS <--> FEAGI turtlebot3/LIDAR inteface

 ## **Local build**

-To build the turtlebot3 and ROS workspaces necessary for running the turtlebot3/LIDAR demonstration locally on your machine (Ubuntu 20.04), run the shell script (`ws_setup.sh`) found in `feagi-core/src/ros/` (it is assumed that FEAGI is already installed and configured).
+To build the turtlebot3 and ROS workspaces necessary for running the turtlebot3/LIDAR demonstration locally on your machine (Ubuntu 20.04), run the shell script (`ws_setup.sh`) found in `feagi-core/src/>

 Next, open a new terminal window and run:
 - `$ ros2 launch turtlebot3_gazebo turtlebot3_world.launch.py`